 Without a strong back pressure along the diverted lines, the flow along the lines will reach the speed of sound, $C_s(T)\approx (7\times10^3~$m/s$)\sqrt{T/100\mbox{eV}}$.
-The requirement that the pumping speed match the rate of particle loss from the plasma gives a simple condition $C_s(T_d) \approx (n_p/n_d)(L_c/\tau_p)/f_d$.
-The diverted field lines have a connection length $L_c$ between the main plasma body and the divertor chamber.
+The requirement that the pumping speed match the rate of particle loss from the plasma gives a simple condition The diverted field lines have a connection length $L_c$ between the main plasma body and the divertor chamber.
 The ratio $n_p/n_d$ is the ratio of the average plasma density to the divertor density.
 Typical values in a power plant may be $n_p/n_d\sim10$, $f_d\sim0.01$, $L_c \sim 50~$m, and $\tau_p\sim 10~$s, which gives the required temperature on the diverted field lines, $T_d\sim50~$eV.

 The pump itself can only remove neutral particles of density $n_n$ flowing into the pump at their speed of sound which is given by an even lower temperature $T_n\sim1~$eV.
 This is consistent only when the neutral density at the pump is very high, not only compared to $n_d$ but also to $\bar{n}_n$ the average neutral density in the plasma chamber.
-Otherwise, the plasma-itself will be a better pump since it ionizes neutrals that strike it and has an area $\approx1/f_d$ larger than the divertor chamber.
+Otherwise, the plasma itself will be a better pump since it ionizes neutrals that strike it and has an area $\approx1/f_d$ larger than the divertor chamber.
 The ratio $n_n/\bar{n}_n$ is called the compression ratio and needs to be larger than approximately $1/f_d$.